skullanbones/mpeg2ts/README.md

 ```

 ## Tests
-In order to run all tests just type:
+In order to run all tests just type (currently only available under Linux):
 ```Bash
 make component-tests
 make component-benchmark-tests